 And never, ever apologize for having something in your home!
 Love the good and ignore what you can’t change.
 There are many more important things in life to stress over!

-THE TIDIER YOU ARE THE PRETTIER EVERYTHING WILL LOOK
+THE TIDIER YOU ARE THE BETTER EVERYTHING LOOKS

 When our homes are neat and organized our homes look better!
 Actually they look amazing!
 Even if there is something in your home you do not like.

-Clutter does not hide the offender, it makes it look worse!
+Clutter does not hide the offenders, it makes it look worse!
 When homes are pretty and clean and organized they look lovely!

 I came from a humble home.
 It was not opulent or posh.
 But it was sparkling clean and we respected what we had.
 And it looked so pretty!